AccelByte/extend-event-handler-csharp/README.md

 ...
 ├── src
 │  ├── AccelByte.PluginArch.EventHandler.Demo.Server
 │  │  ├── Protos                                # AGS event spec files (*.proto)
 │  │  └── Services
+│  │    ├── UserLoggedInService.cs              # userLoggedIn event handler
-│  │    └── UserLoggedInService.cs    # Logic to handle AGS event is implemented here
+│  │    └── UserThirdPartyLoggedInService.cs    # userThirdPartyLoggedIn event handler
 ...
 ...
 ```

 > :exclamation: In the example included in this project, we focus solely on the
-`userLoggedIn` event.
+`userLoggedIn` and `userThirdPartyLoggedIn` events.
 Therefore, only the AGS event spec files
-for IAM are included.
+for these two events are included.
 For other events, the AGS event spec files are available
 [here](https://github.com/AccelByte/accelbyte-api-proto/tree/main/asyncapi/accelbyte).

 ## Prerequisites